khenriks/mp3fs/INSTALL.md

 With Libav, the first time a file is accessed the playback will fail.
 After it has been decoded fully to cache playback will work.
-Playing the file via http may fail and it may take quite long until the file starts playing.
+Playing the file via http may fail or it may take quite long until the file starts playing.

 This is a LIBAV problem.
 Generally I recommend using FFMPEG instead.

+Tested with:

+	Debian 8: AVLib 11.11-1~deb8u1 - not good, see comment above Debian 9: FFmpeg 3.2.8-1~deb9u1 - good results
+	Ubuntu 16.04.3 LTS: 2.8.11-0ubuntu0.16.04.1 - compile OK, crash in avcodec_decode_video2 ()
+	Suse 42: 3.3.4 - no H264/AAC support, mp4 not working

 Installation
 ------------